We got it.

 Why Do I Need a Framework Instead of Just Doing What I'm Good At?

 Founders are often experts in one or two areas, like writing content or networking.
 It’s tempting to just focus on those things.
-But without a complete plan, you'll fall into the trap of random activity—randomly posting, running ads without a clear message—which wastes your most precious resources: time and money.
+But without a complete plan, you'll fall into the trap of random activity, randomly posting, running ads without a clear message—which wastes your most precious resources: time and money.

 A marketing framework gives structure and purpose to your strategy.
 The FADA framework, which stands for Foundation, Awareness, Differentiation, and Action, is a sequential process.
-After your Foundation is solid, your next challenge is Awareness.
-This is a massive hurdle for start-ups because nobody knows you exist.
-This is where your branding, content marketing, SEO (Search Engine Optimization), and GEO (Generative Engine Optimization) campaigns are vital.
+After your Foundation is solid, your next challenge is

 How Do I Create an Ordered Plan to Compete?